Lecrapouille/TimedPetriNetEditor/README.md

 - has unit of time (positive value) i.e. the arc `T0 --> P1` has 3 units of
   times (float).
-This time is only used for arc `Transition` to `Place` this means that for arc `Place` to `Transition` this value is not used but given in the json file to make easy its parsing.
+This time is only used for arc `Transition` to `Place` this means that for arc `Place` to `Transition` this value is not used but given in the JSON file to make easy its parsing.

-Note: this project does not use third part json library for a home made token splitter (see the `class Tokenizer` in the code).
+Note: this project does not use third part JSON library for a home made token splitter (see the `class Tokenizer` in the code).

 ## Related projects